CS2510/Fall2025.Topics/README.md

 - field in JS
   - Additional information at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Public_class_fields

+## To Think About
+- Why is creative mode in Minecraft considered a game while a painting app is not?

+## Final Code
+- Combining classes, vectors, and our original code, we arrive at our [Day 02 Code](https://github.com/CS2510/Fall2025.Day02.GameLoop).

+## Ideas to explore on your own
+- Can you change the code to make all the vertices of the triangle to have their own independent velocity?
+  - Can you make the above change using arrays so that you don't need new variables for each vertex?

 # Day 01, August 25th (Lecture)
 ## Macro view of methods of drawing